ekhay-hit/Portfolio/README.md

 ## Description

-This Portiflio was creatd by following a specific layout.
-It was developed using HTML, and CSS only
+This Portiflio was creatd by following a specific layout requirment.
+It is developed using HTML, and CSS only

 ## Installation